anrson-20/CodeCartel-Proj2/README.md

 User requests for help within two taps through their preferred mode of communication.
 Volunteers are grouped and training sessions are scheduled according to their skill sets and experience

+## Quick Start
+1. Clone the repository
+2. Open the powerapps
+3. Import the Aid "Sync.msapp" file into your environment
+4. Run the app
+5. Navigate to Edit

+## Common Confusion
+-
+-
+-